WATER and SODIUM manipulation during Peak Week of your Contest Prep…why this common bro science protocol is a bad idea!

 Let’s put it in laymen terms.
 When you reduce your water, the body will still keep its equilibrium (70/30) so when you reduce the amount of water under the skin, your reducing MORE water from the muscles because the muscles hold more water in the first place.
 So now, your are left flat and stringy, not hard and full.

 In short, sodium, just like water, is tightly regulated by the body too.
-When you cut your sodium, the body is going to fight to keep what it has been used to…at least for a few days.
-If your consumption of sodium decreases, the body will increase a hormone called “Aldosterone” in order to RETAIN as much sodium as possible in order to maintain equilibrium.
-So when you sodium deplete before a show, you will INCREASE a hormone that makes you RETAIN water.
+When you cut your sodium and water, the body is going to fight to keep what it has been used to…at least for a few days.
+If your consumption of sodium decreases, the body will increase a hormone called “Aldosterone” (the water retention hormone) which activates SODIUM ABSORPTION and POTASSIUM REMOVAL.
+So when you sodium and/or water deplete before a show, you will INCREASE a hormone thats purpose is to REABSORBE water from the nephrons in your kidneys, and that will flow into your interstital space.

 Aldosterone, the enemy within

-Because you depleted your sodium, and caused rise in Aldosterone, you’ve now lowered your blood pressure which will prevent you from getting a good “pump” and can lead to dizziness and passing out.
+Because you depleted your sodium/water, and caused a rise in Aldosterone, you’ve now lowered your blood pressure which will prevent you from getting a good “pump” and can lead to dizziness and passing out.
 In addition, lower blood pressure means the kidneys will not have enough pressure to provide adequate water circulation through the body, so the water will leak into the subcutaneous layer.
+This effect is another reason why so many wrongfully believe that water is the spill over problem, when it is actually due to your kidneys not fuctioning properly due to sodium/water manipulation.
 And if you think that raising potassium consumption will help…you’re right.
 It will help raise Aldosterone EVEN MORE…thus more subcutaneous water (under the skin).

 So if you have even been told you weren’t lean enough, or need more conditioning, and you looked better before peak week…this is why, especially in the legs.